greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

 To enable SSL requires that OpenSSL be installed on both the client and the coordinator server systems.
 Greenplum can be started with SSL enabled by setting the server configuration parameter `ssl=on` in the coordinator `postgresql.conf`.
 When starting in SSL mode, the server will look for the files `server.key` \(server private key\) and `server.crt` \(server certificate\) in the coordinator data directory.
 These files must be set up correctly before an SSL-enabled Greenplum system can start.

-**Important:** Do not protect the private key with a passphrase.
+> **Important** Do not protect the private key with a passphrase.
 The server does not prompt for a passphrase for the private key, and the database startup fails with an error if one is required.

 A self-signed certificate can be used for testing, but a certificate signed by a certificate authority \(CA\) should be used in production, so the client can verify the identity of the server.
 Either a global or local CA can be used.
 If all the clients are local to the organization, a local CA is recommended.
 See [Creating a Self-Signed Certificate](#create_a_cert) for steps to create a self-signed certificate.